-a regular basis, training of newly employed workers, procuring and maintaining firefighting equipment, testing of installations and equipment, to early detect potential fire hazards and prevent a fire.
+Fire protection measures are aimed at preventing a fire by conducting inspections of facilities and work areas on a regular basis, training of newly employed workers, procuring and firefighting maintaining equipment, testing of installations and equipment, to early detect potential fire hazards and prevent a fire.
 The Shipyard's fire brigade is organized in shifts to protect and keep safe the property of the Shipyard and the clients and preserve health and lives of all persons continuously in 24/7 mode.

-During periods of high occupancy and
+During periods of high occupancy and increased scope of works, external firefighters are hired additionally.